b-venter/auth0-echo/README.md

 # auth0-echo
-Example Go implementation of Auth0 with Labsstack's Echo
+Example Go implementation of Auth0 with Labstack's Echo